levgenys/Workouts-App/_pages/terms-and-policy.md

 ---
 layout: page
-title: Terms of Service & Privacy Policy
+title: Terms of Use & Privacy Policy
 include_in_header: true
 ---

 **Last updated**
 August 2024

-# Terms of Service & Privacy Policy
+# Terms of Use & Privacy Policy
 This policy applies to all the information collected or submitted on "GIRYA" app for iOS platform.

 <br>